CommonBannannas/USDCN-project9_PID_Control/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+## Describe the effect each of the P, I, D components had in your implementation.

+P stands for proportional component, and it is the responsible of steering the car proportionally with respect to the lane center towards a desired path.
+However this component tends to overshoot and oscillate heavily because as it name self explains it is proportional to the 'CTE' the cross track error.

+D stands for differential, it is the derivative of the 'CTE', this acts as a dampener for the overshooting of the P component steering the car lightly to the other direction.

+I stands for integral component, it is the integral of all the history of the 'CTE', it acts as a bias and serves the purpose of stabilizing the car when it encounters a curve or when it starts to oscillate.

+I tuned the PID parameters by hand by a binary search, I started with the value of 0 for each parameter and with the value of 2 for the search spectrum.
+I searched the web for the most common values for these parameters and started adding 0.25 and subtracting 0.25 and evaluated the controller's performance on the track.
+When I was satisfied with the result I stopped hand tuning.
+Using another tuning technique as twiddle or a combination of twiddle and hand tuning would have been the best way to approach the problem.
+However I had little time to implement a twiddle algorithm.

+An interesting addition and further implementation for this controller would be adding a PID controller for the throttle as suggested and using a more intelligent approach for finding the correct PID parameters.